Automations: delay feature

 Action

-If you add an action step after your delay, the automation will wait until the selected amount of time has passed, and then the specified action will be performed.
+If you add an action step after your delay, the automation will wait until the specified amount of time has passed, and then perform the specified action.
 For example:

-The ownership of the deal will be changed to the selected user after one minute has passed.
+The ownership of the deal will be transferred to the selected user after one minute.

 Delay

-If another delay step is added directly following a previous delay, the time will be added to the previous delay.
+If another delay step is added directly after a previous delay, the time is added to the previous delay.

 For example, if you add a one-day delay step followed by a one-hour delay step, you'll have a delay of one day and one hour.